suffolklibraries/lgc/content/collections/events/blank-page-vision-27-12.md

     content:
       -
         type: text
-        text: 'Learn how to design your own original characters and bring them to life!
+        text: 'Create your very own vision board for the new year!
 This workshop is part of ' -
         type: text
         marks: